jobisoft/webext-support/docs/index.md

 ---
 layout: default
-title: WebExt Support - Coding Strategies
+title: Coding Strategies for Add-on Developers
 nav_order: 1
 has_toc: true
 ---

-# WebExt Support – Coding Strategies
+# Coding Strategies for Add-on Developers

 This section provides coding strategies for Thunderbird WebExtension developers, focusing on common pitfalls and anti-patterns.